Different Types of Therapists Demistified

 Not all doctorate degrees are created equally.
 In fact, the US Department of Education recognizes over 20 types of doctorate degrees.
 To make matters more complex, PhDs can be obtained in many different subjects, ranging from anthropology to management to social welfare.
 And the people that have earned them can legitimately call themselves “doctor”.
 Too often (at least in Miami), some mental health providers licensed at the master’s level (LMHC, LCSW, or LMFT) call themselves ‘doctor’ while their doctorate is out-of-field.
-To make the best decision for yourself, be an informed consumer about the types of therapists you’re considering.
+To make the best decision for yourself, it’s important to be an informed consumer about the types of therapists you’re considering.
 You can look up any licensed professional in the state of Florida using this link.
 Ask the professional you’re thinking about working with two things:

 - What level are you licensed at (Masters or Doctoral) by the state regulatory board?

 - What is your doctorate in?

 We hope you have a better idea of the type of therapists there, and which one you need.
 Feel free to give us a call at (305) 501-0133 or click here to schedule a free 20-minute Clarity Call if you’re looking for a therapist near Brickell, Coral Gables, South Miami, Pinecrest, or Doral.
 We will be happy to hear about what’s happening and help direct you to the right professional.
 (As of 11/12/2020, our entire team consists of Licensed Psychologist (Psy.D.), by the way.
-Click here to learn more about me.)
+Click here to learn more about each of us.)